Submitting a script

 - If a script has been previously published but is now out of print, we ask you to provide confirmation, in writing, that the rights have reverted to you.

 Distribution through the ASC involves a simple, non-exclusive agreement authorising the ASC to sell the script and associated photocopy licences.
 Full copyright ownership rests with the playwright who remains free to sell the work elsewhere and may withdraw their script from the ASC catalogue at any time.
 If and when the play is licensed to another publisher, we will withdraw it immediately on receiving your written advice to that effect.
-To withdraw a play from the catalogue, simply notify us via our contact form, with your message marked for the attention of the ASC Director.
+To withdraw a play from the catalogue, simply notify us via our contact form, with your message marked for the attention of the ASC Executive Director.

 We encourage production enquiries about all works in our catalogue.
 Enquiries are promptly forwarded to the relevant playwright or agent in the first instance.
 The ASC can also negotiate production rights on behalf of playwrights who have authorised it to do so.
 Depending on the licensing arrangements for the particular work, production rights may be negotiated between the ASC and the producer or directly between the producer and the playwright or their agent.

 Production fees are forwarded to the relevant playwright within 30 days of the production's final night.
+This is dependent on us receiving relevant box office summaries and full payment of the royalties due from the producer.

 Playwrights receive the following royalties from the ASC;